 NI 31-103 provides exemptions from the registration requirement.
-There may be additional exemptions in securities legislation.
 Some exemptions do not need to be applied for if the conditions of the exemption are met.
 In other cases, on receipt of an application, the regulator has discretion to grant exemptions for specified dealers, advisers or investment fund managers, or activities carried out by them if registration is required but specific circumstances indicate that it is not otherwise necessary for investor protection or market integrity.